Crunch-io/scrunch/docs/order.md

 ]
 ```

-As can be expected, the `hierarchy` and `variables` properties are
+It is important to mention that the `hierarchy` and `variables` properties
-accessible for sub-groups:
+are accessible in sub-groups too:

 ```
 >>> print(ds.order['Account'].hierarchy)